Senior couple walking in the park for energy and health.

 Being close to natural elements and fresh air allows people to improve their health and recover from exhaustion.

-Gardening and park walks provide both physical benefits alongside mental improvements to health.
+Gardening and park walks provide both physical benefits and mental improvements to health.

 ► Cultivating a Positive Mindset for Overall Well-Being